emqx/cloud-docs/en_US/deployments/vpc_peering.md

    ![create-vpc3](./_assets/timescale_cloud_3.png)

-go to the EMQ X Cloud console to accept the peering request by filling the timescale cloud vpc information
+go to the EMQX Cloud console to accept the peering request by filling the timescale cloud vpc information

    ![create-vpc1](./_assets/create_aws_vpc_peering.png)